 Rules and Systems of play

-2 points for winning in an extra end.
+2 points for winning in “one stone shoot-out”.

-1 point for losing in an extra end.
+1 point for losing in “one stone shoot-out”.

 0 points for losing in 8 ends.

-10 minutes before the game starts the first team (marked with *) will have 3 minutes of practice followed by a Last Stone Draw (LSD) consisting of 1 stone per player, 1 clockwise and 1 counter clockwise.
-Winner of LSD (lowest average) decides hammer.
-Team practicing first plays yellow stones.
+15 minutes before the game starts the first team (marked with *) will have 4 minutes of practice followed by two Last Stone Draws (LSD) consisting of 1 stone per player, 1 clockwise and 1 counter clockwise.
+The winner of LSD (lowest average) decides hammer.
+Team practising first plays yellow stones.
 The second team will practice after the first team has finalized its LSD.